Table of contents

 How Much Does It Cost to Create an LMS From Scratch in 2023?

 We can divide LMS prices into low-cost, middle-cost and high-cost.
 Let’s take a look at the approximate prices for each type, including design and development:

-This kind of LMS is better to create as an MVP one.
+This kind of LMS is better as an MVP.